Sjlver/sosp2015-notes/history_day/03languages_and_abstractions.md

 For distributed systems, communication is required.
 But it's hard.

-IPC paper (B&N, 1984): Construction of communicating programs was a difficult task, undertaken only by members of a select group of communication experts.
+Implementing Remote Procedure Calls (Birrell and Nelson, 1984): Construction of communicating programs was a difficult task, undertaken only by members of a select group of communication experts.

 Why?
-- Link communication requests with replies
+- Need to link communication requests with replies
-- Format of messages
+- Formatting of messages can be tricky
-  Like, different computers might not represent data structures the same way.
+  E.g., different computers might not represent data structures the same way.
-- Get the data

-Remote procedure calls (Birrel and B.J.
-Nelson, 1983).
-Local and remote calls look the same.
+Using RPCs, local and remote calls look the same.

 RPCs are cool and have been extended in various ways (promises, caching, distributed lookup, ...)
 Have some problems with dropped packages (exactly once